wp-plugins/easy-media-gallery/readme.txt

 * You can see all awesome features here [Best Gallery and Portfolio plugin features](http://goo.gl/N1gCzZ).

-= Upgrade to Easy Media Gallery Pro=
+= Upgrade to Easy Media Gallery Pro =
 Take your media to the next level with [Easy Media Gallery Pro](http://ghozylab.com/plugins/easy-media-gallery-pro/pricing/), which gives you additional features such as:

 * Super Easy to use for Beginners